thespcrewroy/SoftwareEngineeringTutorials/RESOURCES.md

 * App Development With Swift: Apple's official curriculum for Swift app development
 * Kelidos Blog HowToUploadAnImage: tutorial for implementing image upload
-* SwiftUITutorials from Apple: Apple's official SwiftUI tutorials for beginners Free Up Space: guide to reducing iOS app size for App Store submission Prepare for App Distribution: Apple guide to submitting apps to the App Store Launching an App: step-by-step guide for launching an app on the App Store
+* SwiftUITutorials from Apple: Apple's official SwiftUI tutorials for beginners
+* XCode Help - Prepare for App Distribution: submitting apps to the App Store
+* Xcode Help - Launching an App: guide for launching an app on the App Store

 # Documentation
 * SwiftLanguageGuide: official Swift language reference and documentation